grayzu/tfs/articles/terraform/terraform-secrets.md

 # How to manage secrets in Terraform on Azure

 A *secret* is any information you don't want to compromise, such as security credentials, connection strings, network configuration details, and much more.
 It's impossible to work with Terraform on Azure without using secrets.
-Often, a Terraform configuration will create new secrets.
+Often, a Terraform configuration creates new secrets.
 Protecting secrets while still making them available to authorized users for automation and collaboration is a real challenge.
 This article offers guidance about how to keep a secret with Terraform and the [Terraform Azure Provider](https://www.terraform.io/docs/providers/azurerm/).

-Before we can devise a method to protect our secrets, first we need to know where secrets are used and how they can be exposed.
+Before we can devise a method to protect our secrets, we need to know where secrets are used and how they can be exposed.
 The following sections describe the three main areas that cover virtually all operational cases for Terraform on Azure:

 * [Authentication to Azure](#authentication-to-azure)
 * [Terraform State](#terraform-state)